 Best Time to Visit

-The best time of the year to visit Karijini National Park is between April and October.
+The best time of the year to visit Karijini National Park is between May and October.
 During these months the weather is ideal, with warm days and a lower chance of rain.

 Visiting at the end of May, we had amazing weather.
 Maximum temperatures were around 25 – 28 degrees Celsius during the day, with minimum temperatures of around 8 degrees at night.
+I needed a puffer jacket for these chilly mornings!

-The shoulder seasons of May/June and September/October are the best times to explore Karijini based on my experience, as you avoid the school holiday rush and avoid the coldest nights in the middle of winter.
+The shoulder seasons of May/June and September/October are the best times to explore Karijini based on my experiences, as you avoid the school holiday rush and avoid the coldest nights in the middle of winter.

 Can You Visit Karijini in the Summer Months?

-Due to the high risk of flash flooding, you cannot go into the gorges when it’s raining, and the chance of road closures is high.
+Visiting Karijini in December and January over the summer is not recommended.
+Besides the extreme heat, summer is also the rainy season.
+Due to the high risk of flash flooding, you cannot go into the gorges when itโs raining, and the chance of road closures is high.ย

 During this period, the Karijini Visitor Centre is closed from early December to February each year and services are limited at Karijini Eco Retreat.

 In short, visiting Karijini in summer is not a good idea, and there are real safety risks if you choose to do (lives have been lost due to flash floods in the gorges).
+As mentioned above, even visiting in mid-April recently, the daytime temperatures were way too hot, sitting around 38 degrees celsius which made it unpleasant.

 How Long to Spend at Karijini